-The District, as petitioned for and in conjunction with personnel from the Division of Fish and Game (DFG) conducted an extensive tire removal project with the added benefit of enhancing designated sensitive habitat.
-The District as petitioned for by the Department of Conservation and Recreation(DCR) has also reviewed a recently implemented mitigation project.
+The District has been working in partnerhsip with the Department of Conservation and Recreation(DCR) in the Rumney Marsh.
 The District will be making recommendations for repairs to the wetland and its surroundings caused by a private contractor to reduce isolated mosquito habitat and perform maintenance of selected ditches at the site.